Americans are shouldering more student loan debt than ever, so it’s no wonder that student loan scams are soaring, as well.

-Student loan scams according to Snopes
+Student loan scams, according to Snopes

-Here are three of the biggest student loan hoaxes and misconceptions identified by Snopes — and how you can spot student loan scams for yourself.
+Here are three of the biggest ongoing student loan hoaxes and misconceptions identified by Snopes — and how you can spot student loan scams for yourself.

-In 2014, Empire News ran an article that said then-President Obama had signed a bill forgiving all student loans taken out over the past 10 years.
+In 2014, Empire News ran an article that said then-President Barack Obama had signed a bill forgiving all student loans taken out over the past 10 years.
 According to the story, the program would also forgive all loans taken out in the future.

-You can get more information about the discharge process and how to apply on the Department of Education’s website.
+Get more information about the discharge process and how to apply on the Department of Education’s website.

 3. You’ll get arrested for falling behind on student loan payments